 - providing cash assistance to help vulnerable families rebuild and meet basic needs;

-- working to improve the reading skills of 3.2 million children across Pakistan through the Pakistan Reading Project.
+- working to improve the reading skills of 3.2 million children across Pakistan through the Pakistan Reading Project;

 What still needs to be done?

 School-aged children should have age-appropriate literacy, numeracy and social and emotional skills.
-Toward this outcome, we will improve children’s reading and writing skills by providing quality materials for students, professional training for teachers and effective engagement programs for parental participation and community support.
+Toward this outcome, we will improve children’s reading and writing skills by providing high quality materials for students, professional training for teachers and effective engagement programs for parental participation and community support.

+To narrow the gender gap, the IRC will incorporate gender-focused programing into all activities.
 As in all our efforts, the IRC will strive to reach more people more quickly, increase the effectiveness of our work, listen to the concerns of those affected by our work, and hold ourselves accountable for our actions.